Nation's Library: Multimedia Library

-The Multimedia Library contains 12 individual study rooms for four digital rooms that are equipped with touchscreen monitors and offer access to TRT archives and nearly 10 thousand audio-vision materials.
+The Multimedia Library contains 12 individual study rooms for four digital rooms that are equipped with touchscreen monitors and offer access to TRT archives and nearly 10,000 audiovisual materials.

 Periodicals Hall

-The Periodicals Hall has a collection of 1,550 magazines and newspapers and offers access to a 90-day archive of 7,000 dailies and magazines from 120 countries in 60 languages in full page on touchscreen monitors that also features catalog search.
+The Periodicals Hall has a collection of 1,550 magazines and newspapers and offers access to a 90-day archive of 7,000 dailies and magazines from 120 countries in 60 languages in full page on touchscreen monitors that also feature a catalog search.

 Reading Rooms

-The Reading Rooms have a collection of 300,000 books and 32 group study rooms and 8 lounges.
+The Reading Rooms have a collection of 300,000 books as well as 32 group study rooms and 8 lounges.

 Conference Hall

 The Conference Hall, with its four simultaneous interpretation cabins, is designed to host international conferences and meetings.

 Online, electronic and digital resources

 The Nation's Library offers access to: